I feel very strongly that you would be impressed by the amount of cake I can put away.

 You know what to do.

-Calculated with two full layers and both frostings OF COURSE.
+My cake calculated with two full layers and both frostings OF COURSE.
 Please also keep in mind this was all calculated with the specific products and ingredients I used as listed above – of course things will vary depending on what you put into yours!